php-taskman/core/README.md

  [![License](https://img.shields.io/packagist/l/phptaskman/core.svg?style=flat-square)](https://packagist.org/packages/phptaskman/core)
  [![Say Thanks!](https://img.shields.io/badge/Say-thanks-brightgreen.svg?style=flat-square)](https://saythanks.io/to/drupol)
  [![Donate!](https://img.shields.io/badge/Donate-Paypal-brightgreen.svg?style=flat-square)](https://paypal.me/drupol)

 # PHP Taskman

 ## Description

 Taskman is a helper for running commands and tasks.
 It is shipped with a few simple default tasks.

-It will help you in your every day life of to setup recurrent tasks that you have to run in your project in order to set it up or install it.
+It will help you in your every day life of setting up recurring tasks that you have to run in your projects.

 Taskman is based on [Robo](https://robo.li/) and not tied to any framework or whatsoever.